-TL;DR: Viinex adds support for VMS integration mechanism based on custom builtin scripts.
-A ECMAScript 5 code can now govern how exactly Viinex communicates with third-party VMS to get video streams and related information, — in terms of parameterizing of HTTP and RTSP.
-This is sufficient to do a VMS integration not in all but in quite a number of cases.
-As a proof of concept, we implemented the integration with Hikvision and Dahua NVRs using this mechanism.
-The API for script-driven integrations is documented, so Viinex’ clients may perform more integrations on their own, not necessarily relying on us.
+Viinex has added support for a VMS integration mechanism based on custom built-in scripts.
+Using ECMAScript 5 code, it is now possible to control how Viinex communicates with third-party VMS to obtain video streams and related information.
+This includes parameterizing HTTP and RTSP settings.
+While this integration may not cover all scenarios, it is suitable for a significant number of cases.
+As a proof of concept, we have successfully implemented integration with Hikvision and Dahua NVRs using this mechanism.
+The API for script-driven integrations is documented, empowering Viinex clients to perform additional integrations independently, without necessarily relying on our assistance.

 Throughout the last year and a half, we’ve been adding VMS integrations to Viinex SDK, so that the latter can retrieve and re-stream media from a third party system to a web-oriented client’s application.
 Viinex provides a uniform programming interface for clients who use these integrations.
 However, until some critical mass was reached, it wasn’t always obvious to us how much is there in common for all of these integrations, in the sense of what’s left “behind the scenes”, that is — what comprises not only the programming interface visible to clients (which is always the same), but also the body of integration.